-Calton Primary School believes that in partnership with Gloucestershire County Council we have a special duty to safeguard and promote the education of Children Looked After.
+Calton Primary School believes we have a special duty to safeguard and promote the education of Children Looked After.

 Who are Children Looked After?

 Under the Children Act 1989, a child is looked after by a local authority if he or she is in their care or provided with accommodation for more than 24 hours by the authority.